If you have a credit card, how long do you think it will take to clear the debt? A few months, 3 years, 17 years?

 One in five credit card users only pay the minimum amount off their credit card meaning that it could take them 17 years to clear the amount they owed – yes you heard me 17 years – which would mean paying back more than double the amount originally borrowed.

-Latest research from Zopa has found that credit card habits in the UK is a major concern.
+Latest research from Zopa has found that credit card habits in the UK are a major concern.

 A massive 55% of credit card users are unaware of the interest rate on their card and, on average, Britain’s have £4,500 of credit card debt and think it would take 3 years and 11 months to clear the debt.
 That’s quite unrealistic if just you’re making the minimum payment.